vinoth-vk-16/SuperSpidey/backend/email_management/README.md

 - Stores tracking history in `view_tracking` array
 - Queries the specific user's email collection for efficient lookup
 - Always returns pixel image regardless of success/failure

+**Note:** Tracking pixels are NOT embedded in sent emails to prevent auto-triggering.
+Tracking occurs when users view emails in the application frontend.

 **Tracking Data Stored:**
 ```json